grocio/semantic-similarity-stm/README.md

 ```

 ## Note
 In the manuscript, I used examples of words lits to explain similarity and connectivity indexes.
 I made functions that calculate (dis)similarity or connectivity indexes for a list.
+Note that you should run `free_association_matrix_creator.py` and get a cue-response matrix containing words that you target before using `connectivity_calc` function.

-Hope that these functions facilitate psychological studies!
+I hope that these functions facilitate psychological studies!
 ```
 >>> from grocio_utils import *
 >>> mean_dist_from_centroid(['diamond', 'emerald', 'opal','pearl','ruby','sapphire'])